maikschneider/bw_captcha/README.md

 ## Migration from version 3.x to 4.x

 This version aims to make solving the captcha more accessible.
 It introduces a new audio feature that reads out the current captcha code.
+Missing `ARIA` properties have been added.

 * Check out the [new captcha partial](https://github.com/maikschneider/bw_captcha/blob/master/Resources/Private/Frontend/Partials/Captcha.html)
 * Audio button is enabled by default (can be disabled via `plugin.tx_bwcaptcha.settings.audioButton`)